Gabriel Arias Player Props: Guardians vs. Orioles

-The Cleveland Guardians, including Gabriel Arias (hitting .200 in his past 10 games, with two doubles, a home run, five walks and two RBI), take on starter Kyle Gibson and the Baltimore Orioles at Oriole Park at Camden Yards, Tuesday at 7:05 PM ET.
+After batting .200 with two doubles, a home run, five walks and two RBI in his past 10 games, Gabriel Arias and the Cleveland Guardians face the Baltimore Orioles (who will start Austin Voth) at 3:05 PM ET on Wednesday.

-In his previous game he had a hitless showing (0-for-3) against the Orioles.
+He had a hitless showing in his last game (0-for-3) against the Orioles.

 Gabriel Arias Game Info & Props vs. the Orioles